Security is of paramount importance for digital signage. And we have plans to make Yodeck one of the most secure digital signage solutions out there.

 At the end, you just need to trust your vendor, as you trust any piece of software you have already installed in your computer.

 The thing most difficult to research and evaluate is the internal security structure and processes used by the vendor.
 We need to prevent issues at the source rather than just strengthening the platform itself.
 The GDPR was a great leap at enforcing some security level across all software companies of any size or industry.

-To ensure we provide the latest and greatest in security, we are also working closely with a firm that provides devops consulting.
+To ensure we provide the latest and greatest in security, we are also working closely with a firm that provides DevOps consulting.
 Their input is included in the review, and they also assist with implementation.
-Towards the end of the year, we will be engaging into a partnership with a security consultancy firm to do external penetration tests and consulting, while we also plan to embark into completing credible certifications around security.
+Towards the end of the year, we will be engaging in a partnership with a security consultancy firm to do external penetration tests and consulting, while we also plan to embark on completing credible certifications around security.

 What the future holds for Yodeck and Security